What if I told you, you could make your cake box mixes taste more home-made, like scratch? Have you ever tried to improve the taste of cake box mixes?

 5. Sour Cream or Greek Yogurt!

-6. Mashed Banana Substitute for Egg & Oil!
+6. Mashed Banana or Applesauce Substitute for Egg & Oil!

-Add in some mix-ins, like nuts, dried fruits, or chocolate chips into your cake.
+Add in some mix-ins, like nuts, dried fruits, lemon zest, berries, miniature chocolate chips, marshmallows, raisins, cookies, candies, sprinkles, etc.

-Add about 1/2 cup of add-ins and always remember to coat them in some flour so that they don’t sink to the bottom.
-I think I’d like some mini-chocolate chips in that chocolate cake I’m whipping up.
+Add about 1/2 cup of add-ins and always remember to coat them in a tablespoon of flour so that they don’t sink to the bottom.
+This ensures that the add-ins will blend better with the batter and won’t sink to the bottom of the cake while baking.

 7. Extracts, Spices, Zests!